Skip to content

 3. The clone includes all states, transitions, and approval rules from the original.

-4. Modify the clone as needed.
+4. Modify the clone as needed and select Save.

-3. The default template is automatically assigned to new documents that do not specify a workflow.
+Only one workflow template can be the default at a time.
+The default template is automatically assigned to new documents that do not specify a workflow.

-A typical document approval workflow might include:
+A typical document approval workflow:

 StateTypeDescription